top of page

 Access to healthy food in East Fort Worth is limited and traveling to local markets can be difficult for residents limited to public transit options.
 East Fort Worth has some of the lowest mortality rates in Texas.
 Many of the neighborhoods within these zip codes lie within an identified USDA food desert or are considered low-access areas.
 The region is 72 square miles and counts for 20% of Fort Worth's population.
 Within this area are 3 supermarkets and 5 discount grocery stores.
 High poverty, lack of economic opportunity contribute to food access and basic needs insecurity issues.

 Access to healthy food is limited and traveling to local markets can be difficult for residents limited to public transit options.
-Though, there is a small network of urban farms operating in the area through Grow Southeast, the lack of centralized local market to conduct business limits their ability to effectively serve the communities they reside in.
-There is a lack of cultural representation at most the farmer's markets in North Texas, that can be attributed to historical norms and the effects of systemic oppression that effects communities of color and communities experiencing food disparities.
+Though, there is a small network of urban farms operating in the area through Grow Southeast, the lack of a centralized local market to conduct business limits their ability to effectively serve the communities they reside in.
+There is a lack of cultural representation at most of the farmer's markets in North Texas, that can be attributed to the systemic oppressions that often effect communities of color and those experiencing disparities.

 Our Response: